 5. political capital (the capacity to exert political influence).

-TTK will share its physical asset, 1.5 acres, with its surrounding community by reinforcing existing linkages (intracommunity ties) and creating new linkages (extra-community networks) to help local citizenries take ownership over their economic futures.
+TTK will share 1.5 acres with its surrounding community by reinforcing existing linkages (intra-community ties) and creating new linkages (extra-community networks).

 We look forward to serving you!